gaultier/blog/kahns_algorithm.md

 ## Closing thoughts

 Graphs and algorithms operating on them do not have to be complicated.
-Using a adjacency matrix and Kahn's algorithm, we can achieve a lot with little.
+Using a adjacency matrix and Kahn's algorithm, we can achieve a lot with little and it remains simple.

 There are many ways to optimize the code in this article; the point was not to write the most efficient code, but to showcase in the clearest, simplest way possible, how to detect cycles and store a graph/tree in memory and in a database.

+If you want to play with the code here and try to make it faster, go at it!